Share This Article

 CORTIS did not just enter the top 10.
 They forced a new ceiling

-Yonhap's report and The Korea Herald both matched Billboard's topline: GREENGREEN opened with 87,000 units, while 81,500 of that total came from album sales.
+According to Billboard, GREENGREEN opened with 87,000 units, while 81,500 of that total came from album sales, and Yonhap plus The Korea Herald carried the same chart result alongside BigHit Music's framing around the milestone.
 That split matters because it shows CORTIS is not riding one weak viral moment.
 Fans bought in at a scale that can move a U.S. chart, and Billboard also placed the EP at No. 1 on Top Album Sales.
 Compared with Color Outside the Lines, which peaked at No. 15 last year, this is not a small step forward.
 It is a leap into a different conversation.
 When a group can turn a comeback cycle into a top-three U.S. album debut, the market stops treating them like an interesting rookie and starts pricing them like a global franchise in motion.
 Album sales this heavy also suggest the fandom is organized well beyond casual discovery.

 BigHit Music has the numbers.
 The bigger flex is the timing

 BigHit Music said CORTIS became the fastest K-pop group outside project acts to reach the Billboard 200 top three, doing it nine months after debut, as reported by Yonhap and The Korea Herald.
 That is a label claim, so it should be read as company framing, but it still captures the speed of this run.
 CORTIS already had momentum from their iHeartRadio best new artist win, and GREENGREEN has now converted that noise into a result the wider U.S. industry actually understands.
 Rookie groups usually need more time to stack this kind of chart legitimacy.
 CORTIS compressed the timeline.
+Billboard's own top-three placement is what makes the label framing harder to dismiss, because outside partners can now point to a hard U.S. benchmark instead of fan noise alone.
 That matters because fast global adoption changes everything around touring, retail confidence, playlist support, and how aggressively the next release can be scaled.

 Why GREENGREEN feels bigger than a single chart week

 The most telling part of this story is not just the No. 3 itself.
 It is how cleanly the result fits the group's larger 2026 pattern.
-Billboard noted that more than 20 physical variants helped drive first-week sales, which is standard K-pop strategy, but strategy only works when the audience is deep enough to answer it.
-Fans on Reddit and K-pop community threads spent the last few days debating whether early forecasts were underselling CORTIS, and the final number landed even louder than a conservative top-five projection.
-We have been watching rookie boy groups regain commercial weight this year, but CORTIS is the act turning that trend into something concrete.
+As reported by Billboard, more than 20 physical variants helped drive first-week sales, which is standard K-pop strategy, but strategy only works when the audience is deep enough to answer it.
+Yonhap and The Korea Herald both echoed BigHit Music's framing that the group reached this level just nine months after debut, which helps explain why the result is reading as a speed story as much as a scale story.
+We have been watching rookie boy groups regain commercial weight this year, and our Hanteo Rewind 2025 look at the next boy-group tier already showed why CORTIS kept surfacing in that conversation, but this is the act turning the trend into something concrete.
 GREENGREEN did not just chart well.
 It gave BigHit Music a new U.S. growth engine at a moment when breakout narratives in K-pop are getting much harder to own.

 What comes next after the Billboard 200 shockwave

 The next test is whether CORTIS can turn this into staying power instead of a one-week spike.
 Billboard's own breakdown showed 5,500 SEA units, equal to 5.91 million on-demand official streams, which means the group's streaming lane still has room to grow even as sales are already elite.
-That is the bullish read.
-The fanbase is strong enough to force entry, and the streaming upside means the U.S. ceiling may not be set yet.
-If CORTIS can keep converting comeback attention into repeat listening, then GREENGREEN will look less like a surprise and more like the week the market finally caught up.
-For now, the simple version is enough: CORTIS has a No. 3 Billboard 200 debut, and rookie-group discourse just got a new benchmark.
+That bullish read got an early confirmation fast.
+Billboard's May 27 chart update then showed GREENGREEN holding at No. 30 in its second week on the Billboard 200 while staying No. 1 on Top Album Sales and World Albums for a second straight frame.
+That second-week hold matters because it suggests the fandom's buying power is being matched by at least some ongoing listener retention.
+If CORTIS keeps converting comeback attention into repeat listening, this will look less like a surprise and more like the week the market finally caught up.